pdreef/pilight/README.md

         "sip-domain": "fritz.box",
         "sip-user": "621",
         "sip-password": "6211",
-        "sip-ttsfile": "/home/pi/sipcall/play.wav"
+        "sip-ttspath": "/home/pi/sipcall"
     }

+_Action parameters:_
+-
-PHONENUMBER: any valid phonenumber.
+PHONENUMBER: A valid phonenumber.
+On Fritz!box **9 calls all connected phones
-TTS (TextToSpeech): short message, will be translated to voice.
+TTS: (TextToSpeech): short message, will be translated to voice.
 Notice the escaped double quotes.
+TTSFILE: File (default play.wav) to use for playback

+Use TTS or TTSFile, not both.